Hobonker/devboard/README.md

 # Devboard

 # Inspiration
 I've never done such a large and complex custom PCB before, so I wanted to learn how to.
-I learned a lot about wiring and it was challenging.
+The project helped me learn a lot about wiring and challenged me.
 # What is it?
 It's a custom PCB using an rp2040 and combining it with a lot of useful parts to control data input and output and has flash storage.